krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

  * ``Constant`` - places a constant velocity of the users selection in the domain extension.

- * ``Edge`` - reflects the seismic velocity about the domain boundary so that velocity profile is symmetric w.r.t domain boudnaries.
+ * ``Edge`` - reflects the seismic velocity about the domain boundary so that velocity profile is symmetric w.r.t domain boundaries.
+[WJP: this is basically what I would usually understand to be a periodic type condition]

 An example of the ``edge`` style is below::